How I Teach

 Music has often been called a language.
 To learn to speak a language fluently you have to understand the rules of the language, its structure, and how it's appropriately spoken across a variety of situations (or styles).

 For example, learning a 9th chord goes far beyond learning where to place your fingers on the guitar.
-You'll understand not only what notes comprise a 9th, but also: when it's appropriate to play and not to play, when and how it might be substituted or extended by another chord or chords, and how the structure of a 9th chord controls and influences the solos, runs, and licks that can be played over it.
+You’ll understand not only what notes comprise a 9th, but also: when it’s appropriate to play and not to play, when and how it might be substituted or extended by another chord or chords, and how the structure of a 9th chord controls and influences the solos, runs, and licks you can play.

 back to top